IgorTodorovskiIBM/blog/_posts/2024-02-12-zoslib-library.md

 One significant hurdle that we continue to encounter is the **absence of essential C runtime APIs on z/OS**.
 While we can implement workarounds at the application source-code level, it doesn't seem like a sustainable model.
 Can we do better?

 Moreover, adding to the complexity of porting to z/OS, z/OS UNIX supports [file tag metadata](https://www.ibm.com/docs/en/zos/3.1.0?topic=ascii-file-tagging-in-enhanced) that describe a file's encoding content.
-File tag metadata doesn't exist in Linux, but it's crucial in z/OS because programs can run in EBCDIC or ASCII mode.
+File tag metadata doesn't exist in Linux, but it's crucial in z/OS because programs can run in various character modes, including EBCDIC/ASCII/UTF8 mode.
 What makes file tags interesting is that, combined with the z/OS Enhanced ASCII services, z/OS can perform automatic conversion of files to and from the program's encoding upon read and write.
-This enables EBCDIC and ASCII programs to interpret file data correctly, irregardless of the program's mode.
+This enables EBCDIC/ASCII/UTF8 programs to interpret file data correctly, irregardless of the program's character mode.
 This feature greatly simplifies handling files of various codepages in applications.
 However, although file tags are great, many z/OS services generate files with no file tag metadata (these are known as "untagged files").
 How are applications supposed to handle such "untagged" files?

 That's where **ZOSLIB** jumps in — it addresses many of these complexities and makes porting to z/OS a little bit simpler!